 If you followed the tutorial seen here:

 PiBakery has a neat script that it sets up which is accessible from a MAC which allows you to run a bash script BEFORE your service attempts to boot!
-In the case of the watchdog from hell:
+In the case of the watchdog from heck:

 - Plug in the flash disk.
 It should create a mount called “boot”.